Interim Policy on Funding

 However, the Board of Directors may consider applications for funding that align with, support or complement the paramount criteria.
 Applications that support reconciliation and/or memorialization measures relative to the LGBT Purge will be considered for funding.

-The Board of Directors will consider any application for funding in 2019 that is sent in writing to the LGBT Purge Fund that is in accordance with the following criteria:
+The Board of Directors will consider any application for funding in 2019 and 2020 that is sent in writing (please just send us a document in a Word doc format) to the LGBT Purge Fund that is in accordance with the following criteria:

 - The project, initiative, event (or the like), must be a “one-time” only event and not be of an “on-going nature”.
 For greater clarity, consideration will be given to requests for conference fees, sponsorship, hospitality, etc.

-- Only extraordinary applications that seek funding for projects in excess of $100,000 in 2019 will be considered, particularly in light of the fact that the Board of Directors is developing robust policies, processes and criteria regarding our intended broad call for applications for funding in 2020 and beyond.
+- Only extraordinary applications that seek funding for projects in excess of $100,000 in 2019 / 2020 will be considered, particularly in light of the fact that the Board of Directors is developing robust policies, processes and criteria regarding our intended broad call for applications for funding at some point in 2020 and beyond.

 - The Board of Directors of the LGBT Purge Fund is the sole and final decision-maker on all requests for funding.